zelitosaide/react-js-course/src/api/memo/react-api/README_MEMO.md

   In practice, you can meke a lot of memoization unnecessary by following a few principles:

   1. When a component visually wraps other components, let it [accept JSX as children](https://beta.reactjs.org/learn/passing-props-to-a-component#passing-jsx-as-children).
 This way, when the wrapper component updates its own state, React knows that its children don't need to re-render.
+  2. Prefer local state and don't [lift state up](https://beta.reactjs.org/learn/sharing-state-between-components) any further than necessary.
+For example, don't keep transient state like forms and whether an item is hovered at the top of your tree or in a global state library.
 </details>

 ### Updating a memoized component using state